Paulijuz/vertikale-magier/Project/README.md

 # Welcome
 Welcome to group 52's amazing elevator "vertikale-magier"!

-This is the infamours elevator project for the coure [TTK4145 Real-time Programming](https://www.ntnu.edu/studies/courses/TTK4145) at NTNU.
+This is the infamours elevator project for the course [TTK4145 Real-time Programming](https://www.ntnu.edu/studies/courses/TTK4145) at NTNU.
 The task is to reliably control three elevators in a distributed system.

 # Outline
 The project consits of the following modules.
 - `network` - Contains everything network related. (duh)
-    - `client` - Out "black-box" wrapper for sockets (both TCP and UDP).
+    - `client` - Our "black-box" wrapper for sockets (both TCP and UDP).
 It exposes channels for sending and receiving data.
 The data is automatically serialized and deserialized using `serde` and `serde_json`.
     - `host` - TCP server which accepts connections.
 It uses the above `client` to handle the incomming connections.
     - `advertiser` - A utility for sending out messages periodically over UDP.
 It uses the `client` module for low level sockets.
     - `node` - TODO